• Skip to primary navigation

 Using a sharp knife, I sliced off the kernels (Photo 1).
 The reason for using the two bowls was to keep the kernels from flying everywhere when I cut them from the cob.
 Once I had cut the kernels from the cob, I ran my knife up and down the cob to remove the corn "milk" that had been left behind (Photo 2).

-I melted the butter in a skillet over medium heat, and sautéed the onion for about 5 minutes (Photo 3).
+1. I started by melting the butter in a skillet over medium heat, and sautéed the onion for about 5 minutes (Photo 3).
 Then, I added the bell pepper and jalapeño pepper, and continued sautéing for another 3 minutes or so (Photo 4).

 Talk about good, and simple to make!
 The Cajun Corn Maque Choux was absolutely delicious.
 Laizzez les bons temps rouler - Yum!